Benefits

 Clinical trials

-Systematic review and meta-analysis of clinical trials on glutamine and intestinal permeability.
-Overall: NO significant effect at typical doses (WMD -0.00, 95% CI -0.04 to 0.03).
-Subgroup analysis: significant reduction with doses >30 g/day for durations <2 weeks.
-Critical implication: standard 5-10 g/day 'leaky gut' recommendations are below the effective dose threshold.
+Overall analysis showed NO significant effect on permeability at typical supplemental doses (WMD -0.00, 95% CI -0.04 to 0.03).
+Subgroup analysis identified a significant effect only at doses >30 g/day for short durations (<2 weeks).
+Major practical implication: standard 5-10 g/day 'leaky gut' protocols are below the effective dose threshold demonstrated for permeability outcomes.